-Content may be added by visitors or community members, if social features and community functionality are available for the website.
-This content includes forum and blog postings, reviews, ratings and comments, in which case there might be a need for monitoring this type of content on the website.
-Monitoring can be done by an editor, or a specific moderator role for large websites and online communities.
+A community member or a visitor can add content, if social features and community functionality are available for the website.
+This content includes forum and blog postings, reviews, ratings and comments, in which case an editor, or a specific moderator role for large websites and online communities may need to monitor this type of content on the website.